 These applications are time-based one-time password applications.
 To remove two-factor authentication, go to the Two-Factor Authentication option under the WHM Security Center, then click on Manage My Account tab, then click on Remove Two-Factor Authentication.

-The Security Advisor is a great feature of cPanel in that it provides clear advice on actions you can take to make your server more secure.
+The Security Advisor is an excellent feature of cPanel in that it provides clear advice on actions you can take to make your server more secure.
 Each suggestion also provides links to give you a thorough explanation of each topic and suggestion.
-The screenshot at right shows an example of the security advisor in action.
+The screenshot at the right shows an example of the security advisor in action.
 Use the suggestions provided to guide your steps to make your server.

 In the next guide, we’ll show you How to tell who is logged into your VPS or Dedicated server.